Keyboard shortcuts

 • Rust (latest stable version)

-This repository uses Corepack to manage package managers, so you don't need to install pnpm manually.
+This repository uses Corepack to manage package managers, eliminating the need to install pnpm manually.

 Note: According to the official documentation: "Corepack is distributed with Node.js from version 14.19.0 up to (but not including) 25.0.0.
 Run corepack enable to install the required Yarn and pnpm binaries on your path."